Boris-Droz/PRODOM/README.md

 Getting started
 ----------------
-1. Copy the folder EEM-PARAFAC
+1. Copy the folder EEM-PARAFAC and ML-script who contain script
-2.
+2. Check out folder input for exemple of input
 3. Follow the instructions on each description of annoted script

 How to cite